MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - PHP
 - Go

-If your application is in other languages, you will have to use App Engine Flexible environment.
+If your application is in other languages, you will have to use the App Engine Flexible Environment.

-If your application is not in sandbox mode (software independent of hardware, OS, or physical location of server):
+If your application is not in sandbox mode (software independent of hardware, OS, or physical location of the server):

 - no writing to the local file system, you will have to write to the DB system instead
-- request timeout in 60s
+- request timeout in 60 s
 - no third-party software (aka. no libraries)) you will have to use App Engine’s flexible environment.